Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 The SSO also aims to address cost-of-living pressures by:

-• enhancing energy affordability
+• improving energy affordability

 • empowering consumers